DataDog/documentation/content/en/developers/dogstatsd/dogstatsd_mapper.md

 ## Wildcard Match Pattern

 The wildcard match pattern matches dot-separated metric names using `*` as wildcard.
-The metric name must follow the [metrics naming convention][2] for the pattern to work.
+The metric name must be only composed of alphanumeric, `.`, and `_`  characters for this pattern to work.
 Groups extracted can then be expanded with the `$n` format e.g. `$1`, `$2`, `$3`... or the `${n}` format e.g. `${1}`, `${2}`, `${3}`, ...

 For instance, if you have the metric `custom_metric.value_1.value_2` with the following mapping group configuration: